mjoshua97241/bank-fraud-detection-project/bank-fraud-detection-project/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
+├── data_network
+│   ├── external       <- Data from third party sources.
+│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── processed      <- The final, canonical data sets for modeling.
+│   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │